-Disruptive Behavior: an action that creates turmoil or disorder or an interruption in the educational environment.
+Disruptive Behavior: an action that creates turmoil, disorder, or an interruption in the learning process or educational environment.

-Examples of violations of this rule: Distracting other students while a teacher is speaking; or disrupting a convocation with noise.
+Examples of violations of this rule: Distracting other students while a teacher is speaking; disrupting a convocation with noise; any student action in which the educational process is significantly impacted or affected by the action or behavior.

-Refusing or failing to follow a directive from a school employee with responsibility for student supervision [including instructional assistants, bus drivers, bus aides, cafeteria workers, and custodians], including a directive to respond truthfully and completely when questioned about a school-related matter, or a directive from a school employee to turn off or silence (disable the auditory signal) a cell phone or communication device during an assembly, meeting, test, or program.
+2. Refusing or failing to follow a directive from a school employee with responsibility for student supervision [i.e. teachers, administrators, instructional assistants, bus drivers, bus aides, cafeteria workers, and custodians], including a directive to respond truthfully and completely when questioned about a school-related matter, or a directive from a school employee to turn off or silence (disable the auditory signal) a cell phone or communication device during an assembly, meeting, test, or program.